eragon226/honeypot-analytics/README.md

 Begin collecting data in to databases.

 2 -
-Gathering more data from honeypots using tools like p0f.
+Gathering more data from honeypots using p0f.
-Gathering more data from captured binaries using sandboxes, code analysers and services like Virus Total.
+Gathering more data from captured binaries using sandboxes and services like Virus Total.

+3-
 Look into analysing traffic logs - using tools like snort to look at exploits used and information like geo-location.
-Begin to take the information gathered and do some analysis on it as a whole - mapping origins of attacks,  graphing trends and looking into malware geneology.
+Begin to take the information gathered and do some analysis on it as a whole and create some shiney d3.js pages - mapping origins of attacks,  graphing trends and looking into malware geneology.

-3-
-More?

 ###Plus's: